 Quite often marginal finishing is required when fitting and cementing Zirconia restorations.
 Excess cement must be removed to avoid plaque formation which can lead to tooth sensitivity and periodontal disease.
 Gingival margins can be finished using non-cutting, safe-end finishing burs that will protect the soft tissues.
 Although these adjustments may slightly roughen the surface of a Zirconia restoration, it should be easy to polish, creating an exceptionally smooth surface.

-If adjustments are required it is important to use an appropriate diamond bur which is suitable for a Zirconia restoration.
-It is also important to use as little pressure as possible.
-Less pressure will reduce heat, which can cause the Zirconia to fracture.
-Using water while adjusting will also help keep the restoration cool.
+If adjustments are required it is important to use a fine diamond bur suitable for a Zirconia restoration.
+Too much heat or sparking from an aggressive reduction will lead to micro-fractures in the Zirconia.
+It is important to use as little pressure as possible to reduce the amount of heat that is produced.
+Using water while adjusting is also a helpful way to keep the restoration cool.

-Please be reminded that should you wish to discuss an implant case in more detail, our experienced technical team is here to assist you.
+Please be reminded that should you wish to discuss a Zirconia implant case in more detail, our experienced technical team is here to assist you.